pfdubois/BridgeBidding/source/Doubles.rst

 card fees, I mean.
 Cheapness seems to show up most strongly in responding to takeout doubles.
 Cheapness refuses to jump-bid in reply, concluding that it is a "waste" or that "we might get too high".
 After all, they opened, this thinking goes, so we couldn't possibly have a game.
-When we jump, and end up being too high, which will of course happen, an even more steely resolve toward Cheapness sets in.
+When once we jump, and end up being too high, which will of course happen, an even more steely resolve toward Cheapness sets in.

 You must tell partner the truth.
-Your side might have a game, or you might have enough to prevent opener from coming back in to the auction.
+Your side might have a game, or you might have enough to prevent the opponents from coming back in to the auction.
 Did you ever open a hand with 10 HCP using the rule of 20?
 Maybe they did!
 You and your partner may have 30 HCP between you!
-And if you're that way, I suspect you're playing your lowest card on defense rather than signaling, you just can't bear to unblock, and you never underlead a King.
+And if you're cheap, I suspect you're playing your lowest card on defense rather than signaling, you just can't bear to unblock, and you never underlead a King.
 To be a good player, you must resist Cheapness.